MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-how-to-chunking-vectorization.md

 ```

 ## Run the indexer
-Once you have created a data source, indexes, and skillset, you're ready to [create and run the indexer](search-howto-create-indexers.md#run-the-indexer).
+Once you create a data source, indexes, and skill set, you're ready to [create and run the indexer](search-howto-create-indexers.md#run-the-indexer).
 This step puts the pipeline into execution.

 Here's an example payload